 Measuring Cups, Spoons, Bowl

 CLEAR SLIME RECIPE: Look through the pictures and read the step by step directions below.
 As always let us know if you need help.
+We have a troubleshooting guide: How to fix slime, if you need additional help.
 Our mission is to help you make awesome slime with your kids!

 Make sure to also read up on the science behind the homemade slime below.
 It’s great stuff for a slime obsessed kid because you can learn and play all at the same time.